Chat with us, powered by LiveChat Mesothelioma Remission | Mesothelioma Guide

 Radiation Therapy for Mesothelioma Remission

-Radiation therapy is another traditional treatment method for all types of cancer.
-Unfortunately, on its own, radiation therapy is unlikely to cause mesothelioma remission.
-However, multimodal therapy that combines radiation therapy with surgery or chemotherapy has shown significant strides toward causing remission in mesothelioma patients.
+Radiation therapy is a traditional treatment method used to fight many types of cancer.
+Unfortunately, on its own, radiation is unlikely to lead to mesothelioma remission.
+However, multimodal therapy that combines radiation therapy with surgery, chemotherapy, or immunotherapy has shown significant strides toward reaching remission in mesothelioma patients.

-Mesothelioma survivor Kendra Ferreira participated in clinical trials responsible for the remission of her disease.
-If you have been diagnosed with mesothelioma and are exploring treatment options, a clinical trial may be a treatment option that may provide remission.
+Mesothelioma survivor Kendra Ferreira attributes her remission to the treatment opportunities she received through participating in a clinical trial.
+If you have been diagnosed with mesothelioma and are exploring your treatment options, a clinical trial may offer access to therapies that could improve outcomes or, in some cases, lead to remission.

 Recurrence After Mesothelioma Remission

-Contact our team for help finding a mesothelioma cancer center or specialist to learn more about mesothelioma remission.
-We can also help if you’ve had a recurrence.
-Reach out to patient advocate Karen Ritter, who is a registered nurse, by email at karen@mesotheliomaguide.com.
+Contact our team for help finding a mesothelioma specialist or cancer center to learn more about mesothelioma, treatment options, and remission.
+We are also available to help if you are experiencing a recurrence.
+Reach out to registered nurse Karen Ritter by email at karen@mesotheliomaguide.com.
 You can also contact her with this link to send a message directly to her or another patient advocate.

 Sources & Author